[.blog-callout]

 After clicking the “+,” you'll find a sidebar with various blocks and components.

 Browse through the dynamic blocks to find the ones that work with a data source, such as the List block, and choose any of the sheets from your library.
 Then select your connected Google Sheets account.
+You can also ask the AI Co-Builder to add the block and wire it to your data by describing what you need.

 Step 4: Click the Content tab to set up the search bar